nabilshadman/openmp-adaptive-quadrature/README.md

 with your desired number of threads, and the amount of times you want to run each configuration.

 **4.4 Additional information**
+We have included the results (i.e. slurm output files) from our experiments in the folder
+titled **miscellaneous**.
+Also, the folder includes an Excel file (called **coursework2_data.xlsx**)
+that includes the timing data of the experiments and speedup graphs.
+The timing data is mapped to
+the slurm output file ID to reference for any future investigations.

 For more information on running codes on the Cirrus HPC system, please visit this [page](https://cirrus.readthedocs.io/en/main/user-guide/batch.html).